 With several hundred proteins to synthesize and export to degrade recalcitrant polysaccharides, it is unclear how this process is regulated.
 Our transcriptomic and genetic data suggest that degradation is done in a coordinated manner, and we have identified several pathways critical for degradation.
 Further analysis of the physiological and metabolic changes that take place during the course of recalcitrant polysaccharide degradation will elucidate how this complex process unfolds.
 We have begun to use computational biology and bioinformatic approaches to identify suites of co-regulated genes.

-(4) How can we use our understanding of recalcitrant polysaccharides degradation for industrial applications?
+(4) How can we use our understanding of recalcitrant polysaccharides degradation for industrial or medical applications?

 We have previously engineered an ethanol production pathway into C. japonicus and shown that when grown on cellulose, C. japonicus can produce bio-ethanol.
 Current work in our lab uses synthetic biology approaches to examine the possibility of incorporating novel metabolic pathways into bacteria with useful industrial or biomedical properties.
 Examples of current work are the synthesis of value added chemicals and developing treatments for fungal diseases using bacterial enzymes.